decentraland/old-documentation/_posts/development-guide/2018-02-12-move-entities.md

 To implement this in your scene, you should store the data that goes into the lerp function in a component.
 We recommend creating a specific component to store the necessary information for the lerp to happen.
 You also need to define a system that implements the gradual scaling in each frame.

-## Move non-linearly between two points
+## Move at irregular speeds between two points

 While using the lerp method, you can make the movement speed non-linear.
 In the previous example we increment the lerp amount by a given amount each frame, but we could also use a mathematical function to increase the number exponentially or in other measures that give you a different movement pace.